Netflix CEO Reed Hastings admitted Sunday night that the company fumbled its handling of recent price hikes to its most popular subscription packages.

 So basically, Netflix keeps its unpopular price increase and will now force customers to subscribe to two separate services in place of one.
 Talk about a cup of salt with that tablespoon of sugar.

-In his apology on the company blog, Hastings seemed to say all the right things -- even if his actions may leave some customers even more ticked off.
+In his apology in an email to subscribers, and on the company blog, Hastings seemed to say all the right things -- even if his actions may leave some customers even more ticked off.

 Also read: Netflix's Streaming Dilemma: Too Fast, Too Cheap, Maybe Out of Control

 "In hindsight, I slid into arrogance based upon past success," Hastings wrote.

 "But now I see that given the huge changes we have been recently making, I should have personally given a full justification to our members of why we are separating DVD and streaming, and charging for both.
 It wouldn’t have changed the price increase, but it would have been the right thing to do," he added.

 Hastings' unorthodox mea culpa comes in the wake of customer outrage that saw many members make good on threats to abandon the service over the higher prices.

 It also comes just days after shares of the company plummeted on news that Netflix was shaving down its projected subscriber numbers for its upcoming quarter.